davidgiven/cowgol/doc/index.md

 Master Turbo, and then crank the emulation speed for both the main computer and the Tube processor as high as they will go.

+**Even specialler emulation bonus!** There's a _built in_ emulator for CP/M *which will let you run Cowgol for CP/M out of the box using the farm of *symlinks in `tools/cpm`!
+After building Cowgol, do this:

+    $ bin/cpm -p a=tools/cpm/a -p b=tools/cpm/b/ -p c=tools/cpm/c/
+    a> submit compile

+...and watch the fun!
+(If you get this running on real hardware, please let me know.
+I want to know how long it takes.)

 Why not?
 --------